strider73/jenkins-docker-compose/README.md

         This unintentional secure environment is possible only because I’m currently running both the master and the agent on the same physical machine.

         However, this structure will become an issue if I want to scale the agent container in the future.
+      2) Possible other ssh connection in jenkins
+          - connection to git hub to pulling the source (applied in my configuration)
+          - connection to AWS to deploy (not yet)

+     3. Master-Agent Mode:
+        If I want to run Jenkins for various testing conditions in a completely isolated environment and destroy the container after each Jenkins execution, the master will only handle orchestration.
+This guarantees job performance and clear separation.

+        Most importantly, it provides me with complete toolset configuration freedom—yes, you can do whatever you want without worrying about contaminating other environments.
+        I can't express enough how convenient this will be for future automation in CI/CD pipelines.

      4. Using Docker Compose:
         Docker Compose allows easy management and deployment of both the master and agent.